AY2425S1-CS2103-F13-2/tp/docs/DeveloperGuide.md

 1. Create a Vendor:

     1. Type `create v/ n/Hong Lim Trading Pte.
 Ltd. p/67412943 d/Specialises in lighting effects. t/stage-crew` <br>
-       Expected: A new vendor, "Hong Lim Trading Pte.
-Ltd.," appears in the vendor list with the provided details.
+       Expected: A new vendor "Hong Lim Trading Pte.
+Ltd." appears in the vendor list with the provided details.

 2. Create an Event:

     1. Type `create e/ n/Jubilee Concert on/2025-01-24 t/annual` <br>
-       Expected: A new event, "Jubilee Concert," appears in the event list with the provided date and tag.
+       Expected: A new event "Jubilee Concert" appears in the event list with the provided date and tag.

 ### Edit Command

 1. Edit Vendor Details:

     1. Type `edit v/1 p/58623042` <br>
         Expected: The phone number of the first vendor in the list updates to `58623042`.

 2. Edit Event Name and Tags:

     1. Type `edit e/2 n/Baby Shower t/` <br>
-        Expected: The event name changes to "Baby Shower," and any existing tags are removed.
+        Expected: The event name changes to "Baby Shower" and any existing tags are removed.

 ### Delete Command